blacix/luckfox-cam/README.md

 kernel module and device-tree changes are both required for the IMX415 driver to bind to the sensor.

 Building the module alone does not configure the camera.
-The current firmware still contains an SC3336 device-tree node, so IMX415 support will also require an IMX415 device-tree node and packaging the resulting module and device tree into the firmware image.
+IMX415 support also requires the IMX415 device-tree node and packaging the resulting module and device tree into the firmware image.
 Do not flash the board until the module, device tree, and recovery image have been checked together.

 ## Current device-tree integration